Answers to your common questions

 Why is there a fee due with the application?

-We charge a nominal Finder’s Fee per tenant, that is applied towards the costs associated with processing your application, including (but not limited to) any commissions, processing, and/or ordering of the necessary credit and background checks.
-This fee is refunded to you if you are not approved for the unit.
+Valley Real Estate Company, LLC charges a nominal Finder’s Fee per applicant, that is applied towards the costs associated with processing your application, including (but not limited to) any agent commissions, processing, and/or ordering of the necessary credit and background checks.
+This fee is nonrefundable.

 You have a property I want to rent.
 How do I apply?